Attributed-graphs kernel implementation using local detuning of neutral-atoms Rydberg Hamiltonian: Conclusion and Perspectives

 \section{Conclusion and Perspectives}

-In this work, we explore different quantum-feature kernel implementations (\ref{eq:general_quantum_evolution_kernel}) and we study their performances on two benchmark datasets using a support vector machine (SVM).
-In a first step we introduce a graph-embedding scheme that not only allows for the edge features to be embedded in a neutral-atom Rydberg Hamiltonian (\ref{eq:Rydberg_Ham}), but also for the node features (the atomic masses) via an appropriate choice of the local detuning fields, cf. Subsec.~\ref{subsec:Graph_Embedding}.
-Hence, we study the effect of node-feature embedding [time evolution via $\hat{\mathcal{H}}_{\mathrm{loc}}^{\mathcal{G}}$ (\ref{eq:H_local})] versus non-node-feature embedding [time evolution via $\hat{\mathcal{H}}_{\mathrm{glob}}^{\mathcal{G}}$ (\ref{eq:H_global})].
-Having demonstrated theoretically (cf. proposition~\ref{prop:prop1}) and empirically (cf. Fig.~\ref{fig:rank_vs_perf}) that node-feature embedding enhances the kernel`s expressiveness, we observe a comparable SVM-prediction performance between the two cases (cf. Fig.~\ref{fig:pointwise}).
+In this work, we investigate different quantum-feature kernel implementations~\eqref{eq:general_quantum_evolution_kernel} and evaluate their performance on two benchmark datasets using support vector machines.
+First, we introduce a graph-embedding scheme that encodes edge information into a neutral-atom Rydberg Hamiltonian~\eqref{eq:Rydberg_Ham}, and additionally incorporates node features (atomic masses) via an appropriate choice of local detuning fields (cf. Subsec.~\ref{subsec:Graph_Embedding}).
+This allows us to compare node-feature embedding (time evolution under $\hat{\mathcal{H}}_{\mathrm{loc}}^{\mathcal{G}}$, Eq.~\eqref{eq:H_local}) with a non-attributed construction (time evolution under $\hat{\mathcal{H}}_{\mathrm{glob}}^{\mathcal{G}}$, Eq.~\eqref{eq:H_global}).
+While node-feature embedding increases kernel expressiveness both theoretically (Prop.~\ref{prop:prop1}) and empirically (Fig.~\ref{fig:rank_vs_perf}), we observe comparable SVM prediction performance in the two settings (Fig.~\ref{fig:pointwise}), with a slight advantage for the local addressability approach.

-In a second step, we compare two conceptually different quantum-feature kernels: the quantum evolution kernel (QEK) $\kappa_{\mathrm{QEK}}$ (\ref{eq:QEK_kernel}) \cite{Henry_2021, Albrecht2023} which operates with a global observable, the excitation probability $P_k^\mathcal{G}$ (\ref{eq:observables}), and the proposed generalized-distance quantum-correlation (GDQC) kernel $\kappa_{\mathrm{GDQC}}$ (\ref{eq:GDQC_t}) which draws from the correlation matrix $C_{i,j}^\mathcal{G}$ (\ref{eq:observables}), a local observable.
-While these two kernels could perform qualitatively different for different graph-related prediction tasks, for the global prediction task studied in this work, both kernels lead to a comparable performance which is on par with standard classical state-of-the-art algorithms (cf. Tab.~\ref{tab:core_table}).
+Second, we compare two conceptually different quantum-feature kernels: the quantum evolution kernel $\kappa_{\mathrm{QEK}}$ (Eq.~\eqref{eq:QEK_kernel})~\cite{Henry_2021,Albrecht2023}, which is based on the global excitation-probability observable $P_k^{\mathcal{G}}(t)$ (Eq.~\eqref{eq:observables}), and the proposed generalized-distance quantum-correlation kernel $\kappa_{\mathrm{GDQC}}$ (Eq.~\eqref{eq:GDQC_t}), which is based on the local correlation matrix $C_{i,j}^{\mathcal{G}}(t)$ (Eq.~\eqref{eq:observables}).
+While these kernels can, in principle, behave differently depending on the target task, for the global classification tasks considered here they achieve comparable performance and are competitive with strong classical baselines (Tab.~\ref{tab:core_table}).